Ds2023/Spark/Spark_ML/readme.md

 Bob wants to find out some relation between features of a mobile phone(eg:- RAM,Internal Memory etc) and its selling price.
 But he is not so good at Machine Learning.
 So he needs your help to solve this problem.

-In this problem you do not have to predict actual price but a price range indicating how high the price is
+In this problem you do not have to predict actual price but a price range indicating how high the price is.

+We'll employ a RandomForestClassifier to solve our problem.

+## Technologies required
+- Spark
+- Python
+- Spark MLlib
+- Matplotlib
+- Seaborn